gocd/docs.go.cd/faq/oauth_overview.md

 -   Navigate to the **Admin page** , then the **OAuth Clients** tab.
 -   Locate the Client you want to delete and click the **Destroy** link next to it.
 -   Confirm the deletion in the popup box.

-## Consume Go Gadgets

-If you are a third-part client developer and want to consume Go gadgets, the following sections will provide you an overview of what you need to do to consume gadgets using OAuth.

 ### Request for authorization code